 We are exposed to risk from changes in interest rates on a portion of our outstanding indebtedness.
-Based on \$90.5 million of total variable interest rate debt, which includes our floor plan notes payable and certain mortgage liabilities, outstanding as of September 30, 2023, a 100 basis point change in interest rates could result in a change of as much as \$0.9 million to our total annual interest expense in our condensed consolidated statements of income.
+Based on \$90.5 million \$1.70 billion of total variable interest rate debt outstanding as of March 31, 2024 which includes our floor plan notes payable, amounts drawn on our used vehicle floor plan, and certain mortgage liabilities, outstanding as of September 30, 2023, interest rate swaps, a 100 basis point change in interest rates could result in a change of as much as \$0.9 million \$17.0 million to our total annual interest expense in our condensed consolidated statements of income.

 We periodically receive floor plan assistance from certain automobile manufacturers, which is accounted for primarily as a reduction in our new vehicle inventory cost.
-Floor plan assistance reduced our cost of sales for the nine months ended September 30, 2023 and 2022 by \$64.2 million and \$65.1 million, respectively.
+Floor plan assistance reduced our cost of sales for the nine three months ended September 30, 2023 March 31, 2024 and 2022 2023 by \$64.2 million \$23.0 million and \$65.1 million \$20.8 million, respectively.
 We cannot provide assurance as to the future amount of floor plan assistance and these amounts may be negatively impacted due to future changes in interest rates.